telerik/maui-docs/knowledge-base/gauge-rangesdefinition-gradientstop-bindable-properties.md

 ## Description

-When using a horizontal or vertical Gauge in a .NET MAUI application, you may want to bind the values for the offset, color properties inside the `RadGradientStop` or bind the values for the `StartThickness` and `EndThickness` for the `GaugeRangesDefinition`.
+When using a horizontal or vertical Gauge in a .NET MAUI application, you may want to bind the values for the offset, the color properties inside the `RadGradientStop`, or the values for the `StartThickness` and `EndThickness` for the `GaugeRangesDefinition`.
 This article demonstrates how to set bindings for the properties inside the `GaugeRangesDefinition` and `RadGradientStop` classes.

 This KB article also answers the following questions:
 - How can I set bindings for the `Offset` and `Color` properties inside the `RadGradientStop`?